fathzer-games/jchess-core/README.md

     - In check situations, the only valid moves are the one that intersects the attacks (or catch the piece).

 ## TODO
-- I think the generic part should be re-engeniered: MoveComparator management is ugly, BoardRepresentation owns what seems to be just a cache for MovesBuilder.
-MovesBuilder computes the chessboard status...
-Probably we can have the changing chessboard data in an object, only copy it to a backup stack when we make a move, and get this object back from the stack without any copy when unmaking the move.
+- I think the generic part should be re-engeniered: MoveComparator management is ugly.
+Working with lambda expressions to verify move is (pseudo-)legal is probably not a good idea.
+I feel having different classes to generates the moves depending on the board state (check, pinned, etc...), exactly as we have different move comparators could be cleaner and faster.
+Maybe we should try...
+- Engine improvements:
+    - Implement Quiesce moves
+    - Create incremental evaluation functions
+    - Implement pseudo-legal move generation
 - UCI stuff needs to be tested (especially if stop works with JChessEngine and perfT test that probably use the last move comparator, which is perfectly useless - Engine should have a perfT mode or, at least a way to set in perftT test if moves are sorted or not).
 For PerfT stuff, making ...generic.MovesBuilder#getMoves writing something to System.out when moveComparator is null, could be helpful.
 - Finish FENParser for Chess960